 Why Travel Nursing Benefits are so Appealing

-Paid housing.
+Generous housing allowance.
 Tax deductions.
 Bonus opportunities.
 Excellent healthcare coverage.
 Even if you are not a travel nurse currently, you’ve probably heard about the enticing travel nursing benefits and pay packages.

 What are they exactly?
 Keep reading to find out the typical incentives for travel nurses.